thakumar/docs/content/cumulus-linux-43/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-Multihoming.md

 - Each interface (bond) needs its own `es-id`.
 - Static and LACP bonds can be associated with an `es-id`.

 A *designated forwarder* (DF) is elected for each Ethernet segment.
-The DF is responsible for forwarding flooded traffic received via the VXLAN overlay to the locally attached Ethernet segment.
-We recommend you specify a preference (using the `es-df-pref` option) on an Ethernet segment for the DF election, as this leads to predictable failure scenarios.
+The DF is responsible for forwarding flooded traffic received through the VXLAN overlay to the locally attached Ethernet segment.
+NVIDIA recommends you specify a preference (using the `es-df-pref` option) on an Ethernet segment for the DF election, as this leads to predictable failure scenarios.
 The EVPN VTEP with the highest `es-df-pref` setting becomes the DF.
 The `es-df-pref` setting defaults to _32767_.

 NCLU generates the EVPN-MH configuration and reloads FRR and `ifupdown2`.
 The configuration appears in both the `/etc/network/interfaces` file and in `/etc/frr/frr.conf` file.

 {{%notice note%}}
 When EVPN-MH is enabled, all SVI MAC addresses are advertised as type 2 routes.
-You no longer need to configure a unique SVI IP address, or configure the BGP EVPN address family with `advertise-svi-ip`.
+You no longer need to configure a unique SVI IP address or configure the BGP EVPN address family with `advertise-svi-ip`.
 {{%/notice%}}

 ### Enable EVPN-MH in switchd